 Differences between the iVue Vista and the iVue Rincon

-We found that there are four significant differences between the Vista and the Rincon.
+We found that there are several significant differences between the Vista and the Rincon.
 These differences include:

 - Up to 4K video with 1080P at up to 60 frames per second (advantage Vista)